 The outbreak of severe acute respiratory syndrome-related coronavirus 2 (SARS-CoV-2) in December 2019 has put the health and safety of the global community at risk.
 The virus has already spread beyond the borders of China, with numerous countries reporting confirmed cases of coronavirus disease (COVID-19).
 With the virus continuing to spread and the number of confirmed cases and deaths rising, the World Health Organization has declared the outbreak a public health emergency of international concern.

 As in previous public health emergencies such as Zika, SARS, MERS, and the H1N1 2009 pandemic, ATCC stands ready to partner with the dedicated scientists working toward preventing and containing this devastating outbreak.
 Only through the combined efforts of the global scientific community can we discover the tools and treatments needed to keep humankind healthy and safe.
 View our resources below to discover how we can support your work toward the development of novel diagnostics and effective therapeutics.

 Clinically relevant reference materials are an essential component of basic research and diagnostic development.
-That’s why ATCC has made it a priority to provide heat-inactivated and genomic RNA preparations from a strain recently sourced from an infected patient in Washington state (2019-nCoV/USA-WA1/2020).
-This strain is fully sequenced (GenBank: MN985325.1) and serves as the SARS-CoV-2 reference material for the United States.
+That’s why ATCC has made it a priority to provide heat-inactivated (ATCC® VR-1986HK™) and genomic RNA (ATCC® VR-1986D™) preparations from a strain recently sourced from an infected patient in Washington state (2019-nCoV/USA-WA1/2020).
+This strain is fully sequenced and serves as the SARS-CoV-2 reference material for the United States.
 See the recent FDA-approved Abbot RealTime SARS-CoV-2 assay (page 12) for an example of how the genomic RNA preparation can support your critical Limit of Detection testing.

 Synthetic Molecular Standards for SARS-CoV-2